 The Programme recommends project partners and controllers pay attention to staff costs (e.g., plausibility of staff costs considering the activities performed, risk of double financing, etc.) and public procurement (e.g., potential conflict of interest, splitting of contracts, etc.) (see Section 5.6) as they have been identified as the risk areas for irregularities and fraud in NWE.

 6 PROJECT CLOSURE

 6.1 General requirements

 Once project activities have been completed, the project must undergo a formal closing procedure before the final payment is made.

-The administrative steps to close a project are currently being defined and will be communicated as soon as possible in this Chapter in a future version of the Programme Manual.
+The project closing procedure includes the following steps: